 Andro was started in 1970 in Dortmund, Germany.
-Scholer, a larger company at the time and Sport-Micke, a similar brand started by a player of the German national table tennis team, Wilfred Micke, merged after Sport-Micke was ordered to make custom racquet products.
-To this day, they are one of Germany’s leading table tennis brands selling a multitude of ping pong products such as blades, rubbers, and balls to name a few.
-They have numerous pro table tennis players representing their brand, as well, such as Sharat Kamal Achanta of India, Simon Gauzy of France, and Killian Ort of Germany to just name a few.
-Something that sets Andro apart from a lot of these brands is its involvement in the development of ping pong skills in youth - they have sponsored kids tournaments in Germany for many years and hold their own event called the Andro Kids Open.
+Scholer, a larger company at the time, and Sport-Micke, a similar brand started by Wilfred Micke of the German national table tennis team, merged after Sport-Micke was ordered to make custom racquet products.
+To this day, they are one of Germany’s leading table tennis brands, selling a multitude of ping pong products such as blades, rubbers, footwear, and balls.
+They have numerous pro table tennis players representing their brand, such as Sharat Kamal Achanta of India, Simon Gauzy of France, and Kilian Ort of Germany.
+Something that sets Andro apart from a lot of these brands is its involvement in the development of ping pong skills in youth; they have sponsored kids tournaments in Germany for many years and hold their own event called the Andro Kids Open.